RemnantSoftware/Remnant.Dependency.Injector/README.md

 > **Note**: I suggest you install both packages and use [Inject] attribute for injection.
 > The anaylzer does the following when [Inject] attribute is detected on a class field:
 > 1. It generates a partial class with a method called 'Inject()'
-> 2. If the class has no default constructor (no arguments), the analyzer generates the constructor to inject the fields
+> 2. If the class has no default constructor (no arguments), the analyzer generates the constructor, and calls 'Inject()' to inject the fields
 > 3. If the class already contains a default constructor (no arguments), the analyzer generates a static method 'Create()' which constructs the class, and calls 'Inject()' to inject the fields

 ## Usage: